bcgov/DriveBC.ca/infrastructure/crunchy-postgres/README.md

 - Tail the Postgres logs so that errors are sent to stderr in the fluent-bit container so they can be easily viewed in OpenShift or SIEM

 ## Initial Install
 The initial setup needs to be done from your local machine.
-Subsequent updates can be done either via Github actions (based on latest code in Github) or manually.
+Subsequent updates can be done either via Github actions (recommended as you really don't want to accidentally push your GoldDR config to Gold and vice versa)

 Assumptions:
 - Using Powershell